 To be considered “markedly restricted” the individual must be unable to, or just take an “inordinate amount” of time to, accomplish one or more of the tasks of daily life, even once factoring in assistance.
 An “inordinate amount of time” is generally considered about three times the length of the average expected time.

 The “Basic Activities of Daily Living” include:

 – Mental functions needed for daily life, such as:

 – Adaptive functioning (caring for ones’ self, ability to initiate and respond to social interactions and common, simple transactions)

 – Memory (such as remembering simple instructions, basic personal information or important details necessary for daily functioning)

-– Problem-solving, goal setting and judgment, taken together (such as setting a desired outcome on an achievable goal, and then planning and executing the steps to achieve that goal)
+– Problem-solving, goal setting, and judgment, taken together (such as setting the desired outcome on an achievable goal, and then planning and executing the steps to achieve that goal)